sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

   * isListResponse - Whether the *outputTypeRef* is pushed down to become the DnType of a value in an array of items.
 If this is true, then the builder adds a field called *limit* to the inputTypeRef that allows the caller to limit the number of values returned.
+  * hasMorePaging - Whether the response will set *hasMore* to true in the response data it there is more data available.
+  * hasAvailableSize - Whether the response will indicate the total number of items that could be possibly returned.
+  This is usually only done when the potential totalSize value is less than 10,000.
   * supportsOffset - Whether the endpoint supports an *offset* parameter in its call to allow the list values returned to start at an offset index.
 This would be added to the *inputTypeRef*.